Off-grid cabins in the Kent Downs, near Canterbury

 Button

-Lucy faces south across open fields — wide, sunny, with the kind of views that make you stop halfway through making coffee and just stand there.
+lucy faces south across open fields with wide views that make you stop and stand there.
 Named for the one who found the wardrobe first, she suits the curious and the restless: people who want to walk from the door and not come back until their legs have earned dinner.
-The footpaths start almost immediately.
+The footpaths start immediately.
 Dogs go mad here in the best possible way.

 BOOK LUCY